sankamuk/SolrCloudMonitoring/README.md

 ### 2.4.
 Toubleshooting steps

-The script has been build to log fairly verbose log level, so that any issue if occured can be identified using the log only.
-The log for the two execution type supported is stated below:
+The script has been build to log fairly verbose log level once you enable debug on, so that any issue if occured can be identified using the log only.
+The log for the each collection monitored is stated below:

 SCOPE | LOCATION | LOG NAME
 --- | --- | ---